In this article, we want to teach you to install and Configure Rootkit Hunter (rkhunter) in Linux.

 Output Checking system for: Rootkit Hunter installer files: found A web file download command: wget found Starting installation: Checking installation directory "/usr/local": it exists and is writable.
 Checking installation directories: Directory /usr/local/share/doc/rkhunter-1.4.6: creating: OK Directory /usr/local/share/man/man8: exists and is writable.
 Directory /etc: exists and is writable. ...
 Installing ACKNOWLEDGMENTS: OK Installing CHANGELOG: OK Installing FAQ: OK Installing LICENSE: OK Installing README: OK Installing language support files: OK Installing ClamAV signatures: OK Installing rkhunter: OK Installing rkhunter.conf: OK Installation complete

-You can use the RKH updater to fill the database properties.
+You can use the rkhunter updater to fill the database properties in Linux.
+To do this, run the command below:

 Output [ Rootkit Hunter version 1.4.6 ] Checking rkhunter data files...
 Checking file mirrors.dat [ Updated ] Checking file programs_bad.dat [ No update ] Checking file backdoorports.dat [ No update ] Checking file suspscan.dat [ No update ] Checking file i18n/cn [ No update ] Checking file i18n/de [ No update ] Checking file i18n/en [ No update ] Checking file i18n/tr [ No update ] Checking file i18n/tr.utf8 [ No update ] Checking file i18n/zh [ No update ] Checking file i18n/zh.utf8 [ No update ] Checking file i18n/ja [ No update ]